Have you ever seen somebody die?

 I have seen someone die and here is the truth of that experience for me.
-I watched both of my grandparents decompose this past year; transition from vibrant, warm, exuberant people to barely more than carcasses—similar to what I spent the last six months hacking into in the anatomy lab.
+I watched both of my grandparents decompose this past year.
+They transitioned from vibrant, warm, exuberant people to barely more than carcasses.
+They appeared similar to what I spent the last six months hacking into in the anatomy lab.

 I remember my Papa’s last day.
 The morning had been horrible.
 I had gone by myself to their house and found my grandma in hysterics.
 I ran in to find him spewing bile, gasping for air.
 I stood there utterly helpless.